protio99/flappy-bird/README.md

 Using the method `appendChild()`, we will append the obstacle to the main container.
 Then, using the property `style`, we will add the left and bottom styles.
 Remember that we already discussed the meaning of each variable.
 The top obstacle is a reflection of the bottom obstacle, which means that it has the same values, except for the `style.bottom` property.
 A gap (set to 430) is added to create the space between both obstacles.

 #### 3.6 moveObstacle() function
+Let's break down the function for an easier explanation.

 ```js
 function moveObstacle() {